SouthFrank/Full_Stack_Open/part0/diagrams.md

 participant browser
 participant server

-    browser->>server: POST request to address 'new_note' that sends user input data via a form submit event activate server
+    browser->>server: POST request to address 'new_note_spa' that contains note as JSON data. activate server
-    server-->>browser: HTTP Status code 302, server asks browser to do new GET request to the address notes deactivate server

-    browser->>server: Reloads notes page causing 3 more HTTP requests (to fetch css, js, and json data) activate server
-    server-->>browser: POST request that creates note and adds it to the array deactivate server

-    Note right of browser: The browser renders an updated version of notes
+    server-->>browser: Responds with status code 201 created.
+No further HTTP requests sent. deactivate server

+    Note right of browser: JavaScript and event handler used to create new note, re-render page, and send new page to server.

 ```